cvipenta/xampp/readme.md

 3. Unzip the archive downloaded, rename and move the folder as you wish.

 4. Open terminal and navigate from terminal to your newly created folder eg: `cd C:\ ... \code-xampp`

+the folder structure will be:
 ````
    |-- docker
    |   |-- Dockerfile